m5stack/m5-docs/docs/en/module/lego_plus.md

 ## Description

-**<mark>LEGO+</mark>** is a LEGO DC Motor Driver module.
-It's built in MEGA328 chip for driving and manage each motor port.
-The module also owns DC Power port, so that when the load current is too large after driving many motors, you can power those system through external power supply.
+**LEGO+** is a LEGO DC Motor Driver module.
+It's build with MEGA328 and L293DD, implemented 4 driver channels.
+A DC power input is designed for power supplement.
+Through M-BUS the DC in can automaticlly power the M5 core at top.

-LEGO+ module communicates with M5Core through IIC.
-The IIC address is 0x56.
+Series Communication: IIC (0x56).

+LEGO motor is one of the Technic pieces form LEGO.
+The purpose of LEGO Technic is to create more advanced models with more complex technical functions, compared to the simpler brick-building properties of normal Lego.

-## Feature
+## Product Features

-- Input voltage range of DC Power: 6-12V
+- DC Power input: 6-12V
+- DC Connector Type: XT60 (female)
+- 4x LEGO motor port
+- 2x IIC GROVE port (extend PORTA from M5 Core)
+- L293DD: PUSH-PULL Driver Chip

 ## Include